jessee9/subreddit/README.md

 ## Run
 This is based on create-react-app.
-Use npm start to run!
+Use npm i and npm start to run!
 Webpack config not ejected, and was not built for production.